papito/siftlog-py/README.rst

 Most things can be accessed via the Makefile, if you have Make installed.

-	# make sure Python 3.8 or higher is ued
+	# use the right Python

 	poetry use path/to/python/3.8\-ish